On the back of my previous analysis post about Mapletree Industrial Trust, I will be following up with another analysis post.

 In addition to its impressive financial results, KDCR also score high points in terms of debt management.

-In terms of interest coverage, KDCR is amongst one of the highest in the S-REITs market with a coverage of 12.7 times.
+Straight off the bat, KDCR has an insanely high interest coverage.
+In fact, with an interest coverage of 13.3 times, KDCR is amongst one of the highest in the S-REIT market.
 This means that bar any exceptional circumstances, KDCR should have no problems fulfilling its debt repayments.

 High portfolio occupancy and long WALE

-As seen, KDCR has a really healthy portfolio occupancy of 96.7%.
+As seen, KDCR’s total portfolio occupancy comes in at 97.8% for FY2020.
 In addition, KDCR has also experienced year-on-year increases in its portfolio occupancy since FY 2017.

-If we were to focus purely on colocation data centres, occupancy rates also look quite healthy.
+If we were to focus purely on colocation data centres, occupancy rates also look quite impressive.

-The only laggard data centre would be Basis Bay Data Centre.
-However, this data centre currently only makes up 1% of KDCR’s AUM as of FY 2019.
-Hence, even with its relative low occupancy rate, it does not have a significant impact on KDCR’s revenue and earnings.
+Having said that, Basis Bay Data Centre currently only makes up 1.2% of KDCR’s AUM.
+Hence, even with its relatively low occupancy rate, it does not have a significant impact on KDCR’s revenue and earnings.

-Much of KDCR’s WALE can be attributed to leases from its fully-fitted and shell and core data centres.
+As seen, much of KDCR’s WALE can be attributed to leases for its fully-fitted and shell and core data centres.

 In the worst-case scenario that none of these clients renewed their leases, KDCR should have no difficulties in attracting new clients given the continual demand for data centre space.